iu-data-science-python-i590-Group1/final-project-team-python-byte/README.md

 4. Review done and merged to master.

-Phase2:
-1. Added the scatter matrix.
-2. Increased the size of the inertia plot.
-3. Added the Optimal Number of Clusters Analysis.
-4. Rounded the standard deviation values.
-5. Created the plot showing all standard deviation values.
-6. Created a different box plot that included all variable in one plot.
-7. Added the Data Variation Analysis.

 Name 3: Mario
 1. Reviewed Code and made sure the same calculations could be done in PyCharm as were done in Jupyter.